solliancenet/tech-immersion-data-ai/data-exp6/README.md

 Like many organizations, ContosoAuto generates data from numerous system, each of which has its own location and format, including structured, unstructured, and semi-structured data.
 They would like the ability to combine and analyze these disparate datasets in order to gain actionable insights that can help them operate their business more efficiently.

 In this experience, ​​you will see how Azure Data Factory (ADF), Azure Databricks, and Azure Synapse Analytics (Data Warehouse) can be used together to build a modern data warehouse.
-You will start by using Azure Data Factory (ADF) to automate the movement of data in various formats gathered from various sources, including Cosmos DB, into a centralized repository, Azure Data Lake Storage Gen2 (ADLS Gen2) in this case.
+You will start by using Azure Data Factory (ADF) to automate the movement of data in various formats gathered from various sources, including Cosmos DB, into a centralized Azure Data Lake Storage Gen2 (ADLS Gen2) repository.
 You will then use Azure Databricks to prepare and analyze those data, and finally write the aggregations to Azure Synapse Analytics.

 As part of the process, you will also use Databricks to connect to the Cosmos DB Change Feed to stream near-real-time vehicle telemetry data directly into your Data Warehouse using Spark Structured Streaming.

 ## Task 1: Start the vehicle telemetry generator

-The data generator console application creates and sends simulated vehicle sensor telemetry for an array of vehicles (denoted by VIN (vehicle identification number)) directly to Cosmos DB.
+The data generator console application creates and sends simulated vehicle sensor telemetry for an array of vehicles, denoted by VIN (vehicle identification number), directly to Cosmos DB.
 For this to happen, you first need to configure it with the Cosmos DB connection string.

 In this task, you will configure and run the data generator to save simulated vehicle telemetry data to a `telemetry` collection in Cosmos DB.